avifoxi/impj_ride4reform_fundraising_app/TODOS/march_17.md

 	- cancellations ? refund policy ? if a rider cancels, policy to refund the donors ?
 		-- and what does this mean for deleting a profile? we shoudl perhaps have an 'active' field in prp, and only show prp if 'active'

+	Admin / Donations --
+		- right now, only showing list of current riders to receive donations. make sense ?

 DONE

 mailgun -- need acc't for dad directly